ossf/tac/working-group-lifecycle.md

 ## To become `Active`:

+* Have received TAC approval of the readme.md per `Incubating` requirements above
-* Have met at least 20 times
+* Have met at least 4 times over a period of at least 2 months since becoming `Incubating`
-* Have at least 10 regular members
+* Have at least 5 regular members from at least 3 different organizations attending regularly as recorded in meeting minutes.
 * Request TAC approval.
 TAC will vote to approve or provide constructive guidance

 ## Once `Active`: